troycarlson/dotfiles/README.md

 # dotfiles

+## TODO
+* Move prerequisite setup to script
+* Add section about preferred terminals on macOS/Linux
+* Add portable cross platform support

 ## Prerequisites
-TODO: Move this to an executable script.

-There are a few Homebrew formulae this setup depends on.
+There are a few packages this setup depends on.

 ```shell
 brew update # latest Homebrew